 Is my website easily navigable for mobile users?
 This is a very important factor to consider when building a website.

-Even though your website is all good on desktop and computer screen, it is very important it has a compatible display on mobile devices.
+Even though your website is all good on desktop and computer screen, it is important it has a good display on mobile devices.

 Especially considering that mobile traffic presently accounts for about 60 percent of all web searches and traffic.
-You don’t want to ignore this audience.
+You don’t want to ignore your mobile audience.

 Also, another reason you need to lay emphasis on mobile compatibility when creating your website is because most search engines like Google rely on mobile compatibility as a key factor in ranking of web pages.